Angela Rye

-Angela Rye (born October 26, 1979) is a former executive director and general counsel to the Congressional Black Caucus for the entirety of the 112th Congress.
-Rye served on the boards of the Congressional Black Caucus Institute, Congressional Black Caucus Political Action Committee, Seattle University School of Law Alumni, and Women in Entertainment Empowerment Network.
+Angela Teresa Rye (born October 26, 1979) is a former executive director for the Congressional Black Caucus (CBC) for the 112th Congress.
+Rye served on the boards of the Congressional Black Caucus Institute, Congressional Black Caucus Political Action Committee, and is a volunteer for the Seattle University School of Law Alumni Advisory, and Women in Entertainment Empowerment Network.
+Rye often appears professionally as "Angela Rye, Esq." and lists former CBC counsel in her career history.
+However, the term "counsel" in this role refers to organizational advisory and not legal representation.
+She is licensed by the New Jersey State Bar (admitted 2006) as an out-of-state member but stated publicly via Instagram that she has never practiced law.
+She was admitted to the Washington D.C.
+Bar Association in October 2025.

-Currently, Angela Rye is a legal analyst on the political podcast Native Land Pod, entrepreneur, and recurring guest on The Breakfast Club radio show.
-She is also the CEO of IMPACT Strategies, a political advocacy firm, and a special correspondent for ESPN.
-She was, until November 2020, a liberal political commentator on CNN.
+Currently, Rye is a co-host on the political podcast Native Land Podcast (unranked on Apple's top 250 political podcasts) and was a recurring guest on The Breakfast Club radio show.
+She is also the CEO of IMPACT Strategies, a currently inactive for-profit political lobbying firm that focused on networking and social events for young professionals, and was briefly a special correspondent for ESPN.
+She was, until November 2020, a liberal political commentator on CNN and currently advocates for establishment Democratic candidates and policies on her podcast.

 Early life

 Rye was born and raised in Seattle, Washington.
 She graduated from Seattle's all-girls Holy Names Academy, the University of Washington, and Seattle University School of Law.
+She returned to Seattle permanently in 2024.